jolyssa/edu-resources/README.md

 ### **For Educators:**

-Educators can add their educational materials, guides, and courses by clicking "Add Content".
+Educators can add their educational materials, guides, and courses by clicking "Add Resources".
 Each resource can include details like title, description, type (course, tutorial, etc.), and more.

 ### **For Learners:**